localstack/docs/content/en/user-guide/ci/_index.md

 After a successful test run, you can execute the more expensive AWS CodeBuild pipeline for deploying your application.
 You can enrich the test reports created by your testing framework with traces and analytics generated inside LocalStack.

-## CI integrations

-The steps required for the integration differ slightly depending on your preferred CI platform.
-Please refer to the relevant sections of the [CI keys settings page](https://app.localstack.cloud/workspace/ci-keys) in the [LocalStack Web app](https://app.localstack.cloud).

 ## CI images

-LocalStack Docker images can be used in your CI environment by adding a CI Key.
+LocalStack Docker images can be used in your CI environment by adding a [CI Auth Token](https://app.localstack.cloud/workspace/auth-tokens).
 The images are available on [Docker Hub](https://hub.docker.com/r/localstack/localstack/tags), and comprehensive documentation is available on our [Docker images](https://docs.localstack.cloud/references/docker-images/) documentation.
 Community users can use the `localstack/localstack` image, while licensed users can use the `localstack/localstack-pro` image.
 For Big Data jobs that require services such as EMR, Athena, and Glue, we provide a mono-container that uses the `localstack/localstack-pro:2.0.2-bigdata` image, which bakes in the required dependencies, such as Hadoop, Hive, Presto, into the LocalStack image.

+## CI integrations

+The steps required for the integration differ slightly depending on your preferred CI provider.
+Please refer to the relevant documentation below to configure LocalStack for your CI pipelines.